Order of the Seraphim: Chivalric Order

 The French Order of the Holy Spirit may have inspired the idea of placing the earlier medallion of the Name of Jesus in the center of a white enameled Maltese cross with gold Seraphim heads between the arms of this cross guarding this medallion with their wings, just as the French order bore the white dove of the Holy Spirit surrounded by green flames on similar white Maltese cross.
 Also like the French royal orders of chivalry the breast stars of the Swedish orders similarly took the form of silver crosses.

 Associated with the Order was the Seraphim Medal awarded to people who made significant contributions to Swedish charities, especially to the hospitals and mental asylums patronized by the Order.
 This medal consisted a gold coin-like representation of the bust of the Order's founder, King Frederick I, beneath a royal crown hanging by eight small chains from a suspension bar ornamented with a design of acanthus leaves.

+The Order of the Seraphim is sometimes listed as a dynastic order, but its status is actually more complex.
+The Order of the Seraphim has a semi-dynastic or state-royal character.
+It is awarded by the King and is highly exclusive, but since it remains part of the Swedish state order system (and not a private royal order), it is not a dynastic order in the strict sense, like the Danish Order of the Elephant or the British Order of the Garter.

 Royal family

 Until 1975 the sons of the Swedish monarch received a miniature version of the order's insignia at their baptism.
 As part of a reform on orders and decorations, a law was passed in 1974 restricting the conferral of orders to foreign citizens.
 This law was revised in 1995 to allow members of the Swedish Royal Family to receive the order.
 That year, on her 18th birthday, Crown Princess Victoria became a member of the order.
 Prince Carl Philip and Princess Madeline likewise became a knight/member of the order on their 18th birthday.
-The tradition of conferring the order upon the baptism of a member of the royal family returned when Princess Estelle, the first-born of Crown Princess Victoria and Prince Daniel, received a miniature Grand Cross of the Order's insignia from her grandfather, King Carl Gustaf at her baptism on 22 May 2012.
+The tradition of conferring the order upon the baptism of a member of the royal family returned when Princess Estelle, the first-born of Crown Princess Victoria and Prince Daniel, received a miniature of the Order's insignia from her grandfather, King Carl XVI Gustaf at her baptism on 22 May 2012.
 Princess Leonore, daughter of Princess Madeleine and Christopher O'Neill, was also conferred the order at her baptism on 8 June 2014.